 The Corporation does not provide termination benefits to any of its employees, except as required by law.
-In the event an employee, including a Named Executive Officer, is terminated or ceases to be employed by the Corporation, any unvested Options are forfeited and the employee has 30 days from the date of ceasing employment to exercise any vested Options.
+In the event a Named Executive Officer, is terminated or ceases to be employed by the Corporation, the Corporation shall pay to the individual, within five business days following the date of termination, the amount of unpaid annual salary owing up to and including the date of termination, any bonus declared but not yet paid, and all outstanding vacation pay and expense reimbursements (in each case less applicable withholdings and deductions).
+In addition, any unvested Options are forfeited and the employee has 30 days from the date of ceasing employment to exercise any vested Options.